Learn More About Your Family Health History

 Richards said that five elements are important in addition to the major medical issues diagnosed: cause of death, age of onset, environmental factors and ethnic background.

 Cause of death means why the person died.
 Someone may have been diagnosed with prostate cancer (which is still important to know) but died 30 years later of something else.
 Age of onset means when the disease started.
 Environmental factors refers to outside contributors to the disease, such as working with asbestos resulting in cancer.
-Those who want to know if they have asbestos present at home or workplace should hire an asbestos assessor in Sydney for professional testing.
-Individuals who have been diagnosed with mesothelioma as a result of working in a hazardous environment may consult with a mesothelioma claim lawyer.
-Lifestyle factors may also affect health.
+Or lifestyle factors that affected health.
 Many families share the same habits that can shape their health.

 As for ethnic background, “you’d be surprised the number of people who don’t know,” Richards said.